MKCorley/Project-for-Getting-and-Cleaning-Data-Coursera-/CodeBook.md

       o	WALKING_DOWNSTAIRS: the subject was walking downstairs o	SITTING: the subject was sitting
       o	STANDING: the subject was standing
-      o	LYING: the subject was lying down
+      o	LAYING: the subject was lying down

 ## Average and Standard Deviation of Measurements
 - Acceleration measurements (variables containing Accelerometer) were made in g's (9.81 m.s⁻²)
 - Gyroscope measurements (variables containing Gyroscope) were made in radians per second (rad.s⁻¹).
 Features were normalized and bounded within [-1,1].

-The measurements are classified in two domains:
+The measurements are classified in two Domains:
-  1. Time-domain signals (variables prefixed by timeDomain), resulting from the capture of accelerometer and gyroscope raw signals.
+  1. Time-domain signals (variables prefixed by TimeDomain), resulting from the capture of accelerometer and gyroscope raw signals.
-  2. Frequency-domain signals (variables prefixed by frequencyDomain), resulting from the application of a Fast Fourier Transform            (FFT) to some of the time-domain signals.
+  2. Frequency-domain signals (variables prefixed by FrequencyDomain), resulting from the application of a Fast Fourier Transform            (FFT) to some of the time-domain signals.

 ### Time-domain signals